 It’s difficult to associate a numerical value with an artist or musician because these things are subjective.
 In order to achieve the rankings that we did, we considered each drummer’s innovation in the drumming world, their technical ability, and their achievements throughout their career.
 This is also an evolving list that, like opinions, can shift over time.

-Read on to find out who made our list of the Top 100 Drummers of All Time!
+Read on to find out who made our list of the Top 100 Drummers of All Time.